 Ratified by vote of the affiliated faculty, 21 April 2011

-The purpose of the Medieval Studies Program is to foster the interdisciplinary and cross-cultural study of the history, literature, languages, religion, philosophy, art, and archaeology of Europe, the Mediterranean, the Middle East, and East Asia from approximately the fourth through the fifteenth centuries C.E., by sponsoring activities such as seminars, conferences, symposia, and lectures, visiting scholars, and exchange and outreach programs, and by offering an undergraduate Interdisciplinary Studies Major in Medieval Civilization, an undergraduate Interdisciplinary Studies Minor in Medieval Studies, and a graduate Concentration in Medieval Studies.
+The purpose of the Medieval Studies Program is to foster the interdisciplinary and cross-cultural study of the archaeology, art, history, languages, literature, philosophy, and religion of Europe, the Mediterranean, the Middle East, and East Asia from approximately the fourth through the fifteenth centuries C.E., by sponsoring activities such as seminars, conferences, symposia, and lectures, visiting scholars, and exchange and outreach programs, and by offering an undergraduate Interdisciplinary Studies Major in Medieval Studies, an undergraduate Interdisciplinary Studies Minor in Medieval Studies, and a graduate Concentration in Medieval Studies.

 II.
 Participating Departments and Programs

-Participating Departments and Programs are, in the College of Liberal Arts and Sciences, Classics, Comparative Literature, East Asian Languages and Cultures, English, French, Germanic Languages and Literatures, History, Philosophy, Religion, Spanish, Italian & Portuguese, and Speech Communications; in the College of Fine and Applied Arts, Architectural History, Art History, Landscape Architecture, and Music; the Graduate School of Library and Information Science and the University Library; and any that may subsequently agree to participate in the Program.
+Participating Departments and Programs are, in the College of Liberal Arts and Sciences, Classics, Comparative Literature, East Asian Languages and Cultures, English, French & Italian, Germanic Languages and Literatures, History, Philosophy, Religion, Spanish & Portuguese, and Speech Communications; in the College of Fine and Applied Arts, Architectural History, Art History, Landscape Architecture, and Music; the School of Information Sciences, and the University Library; and any that may subsequently agree to participate in the Program.
 Participation in the Program is conveyed by a Departmental or Program EO’s approval for one or more faculty members in that unit to have a 0% appointment in Medieval Studies.
 A Department or Program may withdraw from participation with written notice to the Program Director and to the Deans of the College of Liberal Arts and Sciences, Fine and Applied Arts, and the Graduate College one year in advance.

 III.
 Faculty Membership